vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-unavailable-product-class.md

 ---
-title: How to use the unavailable product class from the SKU selection control
+title: 'How to use the unavailable product class from the SKU selection control'
 id: 62t7maHVvyAsqkSmi62g82
 status: PUBLISHED
 createdAt: 2018-01-18T18:10:19.780Z